Rock around the clock with the smartest time and attendance solutions on the market

 - US-based company not as attuned to the unique needs of UK businesses

 Best for cost-effectiveness

 Chronicle’s clocking systems offer durability and are easily customisable.
-And the best thing?
+And another great thing?
 You’ll get time and attendance data sent straight to your smartphone, tablet, or computer.
 So no matter where you are in the world, you’ll never miss a trick.

-Pricing depends on your needs, and you’ll need to enquire with Chronicle.
+Pricing depends on your needs.
+However Chronicle does offer instant free trials for those looking to try before they buy.
 To get stuck in, use our quick form to compare quotes from top suppliers.

 - Lets you create simple, visually accessible reports in moments

 - Doesn't yet offer weekend support

 Best for innovation

 ClockRite offer a range of clocking systems for small businesses, compatible with various technology including proximity fobs or cards, and fingerprint verification.
 The systems come with reporting functions and can export data directly to Sage or an excel spreadsheet for payroll creation.

 The company offers a range of proximity fobs and cards as well as fingerprint clocking machines and innovative facial recognition systems.